samsuh/2026-journal/README.md

 # 2026-journal

+## 1/22/26
+### Music theory:
+Im getting confident with the bite sized chunk of info i had to memorize.
+I'm really liking this method of learning; "i promise it's important, memorize this before we do anything else. get it down really cleanly. itll be super important next".
+Accessible and digestible and clearly, and defined.

 ## 1/21/26
 Parents leaving today.
 Got credit card reissued after it snapped in half. it'll take a week. i might as well look into getting a new card.